 Field-Richards, S.E., Andrews, S., Callaghan, P., Keeley, P., Redsell, S., Spiby, H., Stacey, G., Lymn, J. (2016).
 Help, hindrance or indifference?
 The impact of care experience prior to commencing nurse training, on caring and compassionate practice.
 Royal College of Nursing International Research Conference.
 Edinburgh.

-I teach students at Undergraduate, Master's and Doctoral level, within the School of Health Sciences in areas including clinical skills, qualitative research methodology and philosophy,… read more
+I teach Undergraduate nursing students within the School of Health Sciences in areas including critical thinking, qualitative and quantitative research, evidence-based practice and person-centred… read more

 Project completion date: March 2019